Shopify/slate/packages/slate-cli/README.md

 slate zip
 ```

-Performs a fresh build of your theme and zips them into a file that's compatible with Shopify.
+Performs a fresh build of your theme and zips it into a file that's compatible with Shopify.
 The zip file can be found within an upload folder that is generated within your theme project root folder.
 The zip is overwritten each time you use this command and is not meant to be used for versioning.